Educado-App/resources/API_GUIDELINES.md

 Array      | One of a) a comma-separated list of values (preferred), or b) separate `name=value` parameter instances for each value of the array

-The table below lists the headers most used by Azure services:
+The table below lists the headers most used by Microsoft Azure services:

 Header Key          | Applies to | Example
 ------------------- | ---------- | -------------